My-Finance-Report/yearly_report/README.md

 - update schema to remove nullability on processed file fields
 - update schema to put processed file into transactions table, not uploaded pdf
 - it seems like the text on mobile just needs to be bigger
+ - there seems to be some general bug with the mobile presentation
 - filter by year when you look at dashboard
 - privacy policy
 - refresh on the page keeps you in the same view